Livestock and Greenhouse Gas Emissions: 10 Arguments for Nuance

 Situating the problem

-The food system is responsible for 20-35% of human-induced greenhouse gas emissions.
+The food system is responsible for anything between one fifth and one third of human-induced greenhouse gas emissions.
 Agriculture and fisheries contribute about 40% of these food system emissions, while the remainder is split equally between associated land use and land-use changes (30%) and supply chain activities (30%).

 However, directly comparing individual foods is simplistic and can lead to misguided interventions.
 Dietary change can involve both benefits and trade-offs.
-Focusing solely on carbon reduction risks ignoring other critical factors, such as water scarcity, biodiversity loss, ecotoxicity, and social impacts, which may arise from prioritizing low-carbon foods.
+Carbon tunnel vision, focusing solely on carbon reduction, risks ignoring other critical factors, such as water scarcity, biodiversity loss, ecotoxicity, and social impacts, which may arise from prioritizing low-carbon foods.
 A more effective approach is to assess overall dietary patterns, considering their broader ecological, nutritional, and societal consequences.

 Global data should not be used to evaluate local contexts

-However, global figures should not be used to assess the impact of livestock in specific regions or production systems, as emission intensities vary a lot due to factors like climate and soil conditions, feed digestibility, livestock genetics, and herd management practices.
-Regional factors, such as a different focus on draft power, fuel availability, and religious significance, also have an influence.
+Livestock's direct emissions represents 7% of the global anthropogenic greenhouse gas emissions.
+When also incorporating emissions of feed and land-use change, the total amounts to 12%.
+However, this global figure should not be used to assess the impact of livestock in specific regions or production systems, as emission intensities vary a lot due to regional factors like climate and soil conditions, feed digestibility, livestock genetics, and herd management practices.
+A different focus on draft power, fuel availability, and religious significance, also have an influence.

 Further mitigation is possible and ongoing